We will continue to update this page at every stage of the process, whether or not the UK leaves the EU with an

 On 8 December 2017, following 6 rounds of negotiations, the UK government and EU Commission reached agreement on Phase 1 of the Brexit negotiations, which included citizens’ rights.
 Part 2 of the final draft agreement provides that EU citizens living in the UK and vice versa will have their rights to live, work and study protected.
 The agreement includes reunification rights for relatives who do not live in the UK to join them in their host country in the future.

 Remember that while the UK is still a member of the EU, you can requalify as a Scottish solicitor either after having completed an adaptation period of at least three years (provided you can demonstrate sufficient knowledge of Scots law), or by taking an aptitude test.

 You will be able to stay and practise here under the Establishment Directive during the negotiation period while we are still members of the EU.
-The agreement reached on Phase 1 of the negotiations included the following provisions in relation to recognition of professional qualifications:
+Articles 27 and 28 of the final draft agreement include the following provisions in relation to recognition of professional qualifications: